onzfonz/comp227/src/content/8/en/part8d.md

 We do not need to install any dependencies, since Vite has taken care of that already.

 When we look at the *main.tsx* file that Vite has generated, it looks familiar but there is a small but remarkable difference.
-There is a exclamation mark after the statement `document.getElementById('root')`:
+There is an exclamation mark after the statement `document.getElementById('root')`:

 ```js
 import React from 'react'